vahancho/vahancho.github.io/_posts/2024-04-16-my_first_visit_to_hamburg.md

 ---
 layout: post
-title: My first visit to Hamburg
+title: My First Visit to Hamburg
 date: 2024-04-16 13:10:00 +0200
 categories: [Blog]
 tags: [germany, hamburg, job, interview, history] # TAG names should always be lowercase
 ---

 My first visit to Hamburg took place back in Summer 2010, namely on 13th of June, 2010.
-I memorized the exact date because it was the beginning of completely new 2011. and exciting chapter of my life.
+I memorized the exact date because it was the beginning of completely new and exciting chapter of my life.

 It was a warm and sunny Summer day when I first arrive in Hamburg airport.
 I didn't know at that time that such a nice weather is rear in Hamburg, at least, if compare with Yerevan, where it's sunny most of the time, even in winter.
 I went out the plane and immediately found myself in the crowdy airport building.
-Following the "Ausgang - Exit" signs I went down the stairs past the large poster with "Welcome to Hamburg" greetings written in dozens of languages (didn't find Armenian letters, unfortunately).
+Following the *"Ausgang - Exit"* signs I went down the stairs past the large poster with "Welcome to Hamburg" greetings written in dozens of languages (didn't find Armenian letters, unfortunately).
 I didn't need to wait for my luggage, because my trip must be short, and I took only a backpack.
 Of course, my photo camera was